 We prove Theorem~\ref{thm_sde} as a consequence of our more general analysis of class-$\sM_{\gamma,\delta}$ semimartingales; however, if it were shown that weak uniqueness held for \eqref{eq_Zsde}, then solutions would be Markov, and one could prove Theorem~\ref{thm_sde} quite easily using the speed measure and scale function which would therefore exist.

 We conclude by discussing the applicability of our method to related problems.
 Indeed, as discussed in the Introduction, the original motivation for this work was an understanding of the supports of solutions to \eqref{eq_SHE_stable}, and other non-local SPDEs, with $\gamma \in (0,1)$.
 We studied \eqref{e_sdesystem} instead, in part to avoid technicalities which have no bearing on the main methodological contributions of our work.
-However, we have developed these new methods in a generality which makes them easiy applied in other settings.
+However, we have developed these new methods in a generality which makes them easily applied in other settings.
 In particular, the proof of Theorem~\ref{thm_main_compact} consists of a short ``pre-processing'' argument which allows one to reduce the problem to a statement about class-$\sM_{\gamma,\delta}$ semimartingales, and then a general result (Theorem~\ref{thm_Y_zeroset}) on class-$\sM_{\gamma,\delta}$ semimartingales.
-Since the latter result does not depend on the underlying model, in order prove a version of Theorem~\ref{thm_main_compact} for solutions to \eqref{eq_SHE_stable}, one simply needs to give the pre-processing argument.
+Since the latter result does not depend on the underlying model, in order to prove a version of Theorem~\ref{thm_main_compact} for solutions to \eqref{eq_SHE_stable}, one simply needs to give the pre-processing argument.
 This argument requires uniform-in-time bounds of certain integral quantities, which are then used to construct couplings which are useful with high probability.
-Essentially, these bounds are the only other ingredient needed to extend our method to other models.
-(The necessary bounds are similar to those obtained in \cite{HM2025} in the case $\gamma = 1/2$.)
+These bounds are the only other ingredient needed to extend our result to other models.
 Thus, in addition to proving Theorem~\ref{thm_main_compact} for a particular class of models, in this work we have developed a general machinery which can be used to prove similar results for different models.